Lightening the Load: A Cluster-Based Framework for A Lower-Overhead, Provable Website Fingerprinting Defense: Background and Related Work

 \subsubsection{Empirical WF Defenses}

-A large body of website fingerprinting defenses rely on empirical evaluation to demonstrate effectiveness against specific attacks.
-These defenses often succeed in reducing fingerprinting accuracy and can be tuned for lower overhead.
-However, they typically lack formal guarantees and remain vulnerable to stronger or more adaptive adversaries.
-Empirical defenses can be broadly categorized into two main families:
+Many website fingerprinting defenses rely on empirical evaluation to show effectiveness against specific attacks.
+They often reduce fingerprinting accuracy and can be tuned for lower overhead but lack formal guarantees and remain vulnerable to stronger or adaptive adversaries.
+Empirical defenses fall into two main categories:

 { \bf Obfuscation-Based Defenses}: These approaches inject randomness to obscure traffic patterns.
 WTF-PAD~\cite{juarez2015wtf} adds dummy packets during idle periods, FRONT~\cite{gong2020zero} perturbs early bursts with randomized padding, and Surakav~\cite{gong2022surakav} employs a GAN to simulate realistic timing.
 While effective against some attacks, they lack formal guarantees and are vulnerable to modern methods like Laserbeak~\cite{mathews2024laserbeak} and RF~\cite{shen2023subverting}.
 As shown in Table~\ref{tab:defence_overview}, these defenses still result in relatively high attack accuracies.